 Based in the Delta, California, Restore the Delta has worked since 2006 in the areas of public education and outreach.
-Restore the Delta advocates for local Delta stakeholders to ensure that they have a direct impact on water management decisions that affect the well-being of their communities.
-Restore the Delta recognizes that the Delta cannot be restored to the way it was when Europeans began to transform California.
-But with management that respects both natural limits on water supply and the experience and expertise of the people of the Delta region, the Delta can once again be a sustainable resource for agriculture, fisheries, and recreation.
+Restore the Delta advocates for local Delta stakeholders to ensure that they have a direct impact on water management decisions that affect the well-being of their communities, in addition to water sustainability policies for all of California.

 Restore the Delta works to: